rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 };
 {{< /highlight >}}

-In your component C, you could consume the context object.
-Notice that component A doesn't need to pass down anything to component D in the props.
+In your component C, somewhere below component D, you could consume the context object.
+Notice that component A doesn’t need to pass down anything via component D in the props.

 {{< highlight javascript >}}
 class C extends React.Component {